Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

-We consider the convection-dominated Heston PDE for European call options \cite{Kluge02}.
+We consider the convection dominated case for European call options \cite{Kluge02}.
 In order to illustrate the effect of large convective terms in the context of option pricing, we present numerical results for the high foreign interest rates.
-In the literature, for convection dominated option pricing models, usually special predefined non-uniform grids are used for FD methods \cite{Hout10adi,Kluge02,During14} and for finite volume methods \cite{German13}.
+In the literature, for convection dominated option pricing models, usually, special predefined nonuniform grids are used for FDMs \cite{During14,Hout10adi,Kluge02}.

 There are two critical points for the European call options under Heston model.
 The first one is around $S = K$ where the option is at the money.
-The other one is near the boundary $v = 0$, at which the oscillations occur due to the large convection coefficients relatively to the diffusion coefficients, making the PDE convection-dominated in this area.
-The solution of the evolution problems modeled by the convection dominated diffusion-convection-reaction equations has a number of challenges.
-In one hand, one has to resolve the solution around the interior/boundary layers due to the convection domination.
-On the other hand, the nature of non-stationary model leads to the resolution of spatial layers to be more critical since the location of the layers may vary as time progresses.
-In case of convection dominated Heston's model, the location of the layer is not changed as time progresses.
-Therefore the adaptive grid constructed at the begin of the time integration for the stationary convection-diffusion-reaction equation and it is used in all the succeeding time steps.
+The other one is near the boundary $v = 0$, at which the oscillations occur due to the large convection coefficients relative to the diffusion coefficients, making the PDE convection dominated in this region.
+The solution to the evolution problems modeled by the convection dominated RCD equations has a number of challenges.
+On one hand, one has to resolve the solution around the interior/boundary layers due to convection domination.
+On the other hand, the nature of nonstationary model leads to the resolution of spatial layers to be more critical since the location of the layers may vary as time progresses.
+In the case of convection dominated Heston model, the location of the layer is not changed as time progresses.
+Therefore the adaptive grid is constructed at the beginning of the time integration for the stationary RCD equation and it is used in all the succeeding time steps.